wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    Find what permissions you or a team member have, including project-level, collection-level, and object-level…docs.microsoft.com in
    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/organizations/security/view-permissions?view=azure-devops">Quick Start: View permissions for yourself or others - Azure DevOps & TFS</a>

-1. Learn how to structure a project, manage users, and more to support your software development teams.
+1. Learn how to structure a project, manage users, and more to support your software development teams:

    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/user-guide/project-admin-tutorial?view=vsts">Quick Start: Get started as a project admin or organization owner in Azure DevOps</a>